US bans second Malaysian palm oil giant over forced labor

 “Consumers have a right to know where the palm oil is coming from and the conditions under which that palm oil is produced and what products that particular palm oil is going into,” she said.

-Meanwhile, Duncan Jepson of the anti-trafficking group Liberty Shared, which submitted the petition leading to the Sime Darby ban, filed two additional complaints Wednesday — one to the UK’s Home Office, questioning the company’s disclosure about its protection of human rights under the country’s Modern Slavery Act, and the other to the Malaysian stock exchange, regarding the company’s stated commitments to sustainability.
-Both complaints questioned the accuracy of Sime Darby’s disclosures in light of the CPB’s findings.

-Jepson said the U.S. ban also should be a red flag for Asian and Western financial institutions that have helped support the industry, saying ties to forced labor could have serious consequences for banks and lenders.

-The U.S. government’s announcement about Sime Darby marked the 14th time this year Customs has issued an order to detain shipments from an array of sectors following similar investigations into forced labor.
+The announcement marked the 14th time this year Customs has issued an order to detain shipments from an array of sectors following similar investigations into forced labor.
 They include seafood and cotton, along with human hair pieces believed to have been made by persecuted Uighur Muslims in Chinese labor camps.

 Under Wednesday’s order, palm oil products or derivatives traceable to Sime Darby will be detained at U.S. ports.
 Shipments can be exported if the company is unable to prove that the goods were not produced with forced labor.